 Figure 1.
 Map of the 3 sites relative to the location of the Mactaquac dam.
+The white arrow signifies the direction of the river flow from upstream to downstream.

 Two fish species were targeted for this study: Smallmouth Bass and Yellow Perch.
 Fifty fish (25 male and 25 female) of each species were targeted using boat electrofishing at each of three sites relative to the MGS: one upstream referred to as Reference (REF), and two downstream referred to as Near Field (NF) and Far Field (FF) (Figure 1).
 No SMB were caught at the FF site as we were unsuccessful at catching them via boat electrofishing.
 The fish were kept frozen for transportation from the field to the lab.
 In the lab, fish were measured and dissected for total length, fork length, total weight, liver weight, and gonad weight.
 Furthermore, muscle tissue was dissected and flash-frozen on dry ice for later analysis.